 However, in addition to what is required by law in the UK, we also recommend including a contact phone number or even two and this is also recommended by the RSPCA.
-Our dog ID tags are made of solid brass or chrome and have space for three lines of information on each side, so there is plenty of space to include what is required by law and an additional phone number or two.
+Our dog ID tags are made of solid brass or solid stainless steel and have space for three lines of information on each side, so there is plenty of space to include what is required by law and an additional phone number or two.
 Because our dog ID tags are deep engraved this means that your dog’s details will be clear to read, which is important.
 We recommend including at least one mobile number and either another mobile number or a landline if you choose to include two phone numbers.

 Other Details To Consider Including